TheSignPainter98/adjust-keys/README.md

 ## Examples

 In the zip on the [releases page][releases], some example data files are present and generate the layouts in the images above.
-Assuming the zip is in `Downloads`, to generate a standard exposé of keycap models, run the following, and be prepared to wait a little while—there's a lot of data to process.
+Assuming the zip is in `Downloads`, to generate a standard exposé of keycap models, run the following, and be prepared to wait a little while—there’s a lot of data to process.

 ```bash
 cd Downloads